ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

   - IVotingAdmin2 : allows admin interactions at the address of a specific vote

 - As explained below :
-  - to manange the vote, now, the admin has only one function 'incrementWorkflowStep()' To move to the next step he need to use this function instead of startProposalRegistration().. tally()..
+  - to manage the vote, now, the admin has only one function 'incrementWorkflowStep()' To move to the next step he need to use this function instead of startProposalRegistration().. tally()..
   - And the person who will deploy the contracts will be the owner of all the contracts created and therefore the admin.
 So as requested the deployer is the owner and the admin.